northwestcoder/satori-eraser-tool/README.md

 Where:

-- TAGNAME is a valid [Satori Data Inventory](https://satoricyber.com/docs/inventory/) tag, e.g. SSN or EMAIL or CITY, etc.
+- required: **TAGNAME** is a valid [Satori Data Inventory](https://satoricyber.com/docs/inventory/) tag, e.g. SSN, EMAIL, CITY, etc.
-- SEARCH_STRING is the value you want to search for across all Satori Datastores
+- required: **SEARCH_STRING** is the value you want to search for across all Satori Datastores.
+Use quotes for a search string with spaces.

 The results are divided into two sections:

 1. We show each location for TAG, and any results from the database for that TAG where value = SEARCH_STRING.
-	- Note: This tool makes zero attempt at pretty-printing results retrieved from a database query!
+	- Note: This tool makes a simple attempt at pretty-printing with a new line for each row returned.
 2. We then list SQL select statements for each location for TAG.
 	- This is for a data engineer to perform additional research or exploration.